Table of Contents Show

 Failure to MaintainFailure to Maintain

 Aside from the time requirements, you have a legitimate defense if your landlord fails to maintain your unit properly, including making necessary repairs.
-If they do not do so, you can either withhold the rent until the repairs are done, fix the issue yourself, and deduct it from your rental payment.
+If they do not, you can either withhold the rent until the repairs are done, fix the issue yourself, or deduct it from your rental payment.
 You cannot get evicted should you do either one.

 The landlord cannot take matters into their own hands.
-It means they cannot make it inhabitable or block your access, even if you have not paid the rent.
+They cannot make it inhabitable or block your access, even if you have not paid the rent.
 Forbidden actions include turning off the utilities, removing the doors, or changing the locks.
 If they take illegal action, you can sue your landlord.

 New York’s eviction process is arduous.
 The landlord must make a filing in court.
 It is even more inconvenient if they live outside of the city since the petition’s filing must take place in the county where the rental property is located.
 The judge assigns a hearing date, listens to both sides, and makes a ruling.
 It a time-consuming process, though.
 Failure to follow these steps may cause the owner’s eviction invalid.
 It is not a defense but a delay tactic.
 The landlord can fix their actions to make them valid.

 If you feel the owner is evicting you because of your race, religion, gender, national origin, family status, and disability, your landlord has violated the Fair Housing Act.
-New York State and New York City have added prohibitions against discriminating by creed, age, sexual orientation, gender identity, military status, and lawful occupation, and sources of income.
+New York State and New York City have added prohibitions against discriminating by creed, age, sexual orientation, gender identity, military status, lawful occupation, and sources of income.